AdobeDocs/express-add-ons-docs/src/pages/guides/distribute/guidelines/general/performance.md

 ## Overview
 Your add-on must meet acceptable standards in terms of loading time, response time and utilization of resources.
 You should also bear in mind that a user’s experience may differ, based on factors such as their network connection.

-Here are a few things to consider before submitting for review:
+Below are a few things to consider before submitting for review.

 ## Crashes